alexanderovie/datos/docs/classes/KnowledgeGraphRowItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-Defined in: main.ts:106062
+Defined in: main.ts:115167

-title of the item
+title of the result in SERP

 #### Implementation of